The Future of Branches in Banking

 Traditional banks with tellers, long wait times, and customers waiting in line have been on the decline across the globe for a long time.
 As per The Economic Times, several US banks have already closed over 2900 branches in 2021.
 The closure rates went up by 38% since 2021.
 Many factors have led to this trend, such as the COVID-19 pandemic, fintech, new payments service companies, superapps tech giants, and other non-traditional players.
 Customers have discovered that they can meet almost all financial requirements via online or mobile banking.

-So, what is the future of bank branches?
+So, what is the future of branches in banking?
 Continue reading to find out more.

 The importance of bank branches in a Digital-First world